 Want to get down with the locals?
 Then this extremely large market full of twists and turns is the place to go.

 You can find everything from fresh fish and fruit, to spices and true Colombian culture in this chaotic market.
 However, if you are not comfortable taking on an experience like this alone, many tour agencies offer guided trips to the Bazurto Market, some of them in conjunction with the street food tour.

 14. Go On a Walking Tour of the Old City (El Centro)

-The city of Cartagena is full of history, restaurants, and markets and it is all jam-packed into a 100 square kilometre space, perfect for a walking tour!
+The city of Cartagena is full of history, restaurants, and markets, and it is all jam-packed into the Old City, a 100 square kilometre space, perfect for a walking tour!

-Tours can last anywhere between 2 and 4 hours, depending what you book, giving an opportunity to take a detailed look at the history, the architecture, music, food and culture of Cartagena.
+Tours can last anywhere between 2 and 4 hours, depending on which type of tour you book, giving an opportunity to take a detailed look at the history, architecture, music, food and culture of Cartagena.
 A great way to start any visit to this relevant city.
-Click here for free walking tours in Cartagena.

 16. Visit the Puerta del Reloj